-I wish the key to my hovel was finer, grander — like a medeival fortress key.
+I wish the key to my hovel was finer, grander — like a medieval fortress key.
 But it’s not.
 It’s ordinary, double ridged and the patina is rusted.
-It’s a key, full of tarnished hope and promise.
+It’s just a key, and it is unloved.
 I wonder what treasure I will find in the hovel.
 I have come so far to see it.
 It feels like I’ve tried so many times to get here, I just didn’t know where to look before.
 Maybe it will be something.
 Maybe it will be something worthwhile.
 So I open the door.
 And I find… nothing.

-She says, ‘Most people have a control panel in there so that they know what survival response is best suited to any situation.
-Whether you fight, flee or freeze.’
-When she says it I imagine the panel in the Starship Enterprise.
+When she says this I imagine the panel in the Starship Enterprise.
 An advanced civilization.
 Not this hovel in middle earth.
 Nothing has advanced here, grown here, evolved here, not since a long time ago.
-“Most people can regulate their anxiety from this place.
+“Most people can regulate their anxiety from their core.
 You don’t have that ability.
 So you can’t.
 And you know why better than I do.”

 I do know why.
 I remember now why I abandoned this place after all the fights.
 I know why there is no control panel.
 I tried to build my own but everytime I tried, it was destroyed.
-That’s how it is when you grow up with a narcissist who needs to govern your every move.
+That’s how it is when you grow up with a mother who needs to govern your every move.
 Who views you as an extension of themselves.
-Your life is not your own.
+Whose victories are hers, whilst the failures build your own warped self-image.
+In such a childhood, your life is not your own.
 Your feelings are not your own.
 Fighting, fleeing, freezing are futile.
-No you must become someone else.
-You must fawn.
+No, you must become someone else.
+You must fawn, and become her.
 But when you’re all grown up, that also means there’s no ability to recognise, manage and regulate your emotions.
 No off-switch for anxiety because you’re out of control.
 You have no control panel.
 There is no core to your being because you once sacrificed it just to stay alive.

 ‘What if someone finds me again?’
 I ask.
 It has been my finest ability.
 The transformation of myself into other people.
 Once a compulsion and now?